RADIOv2.5: Improved Baselines for Agglomerative Vision Foundation Models: Additional Benchmarks

 Following MLoRE~\cite{jiang2024mlore} we report metrics on NYUDv2 and PASCAL Context for our model, along with the other agglomerative models (Theia~\cite{shang2024theiadistillingdiversevision} and UNIC~\cite{sariyildiz2024unicuniversalclassificationmodels}), as well as DINOv2~\cite{darcet2024visiontransformersneedregisters} as it's the core perception teacher for these types of tasks.
 Previously to this study, MLoRE was the state-of-the-art for producing a multi-task model for these metrics.
 We keep the backbone model frozen, and use MLoRE's ``conv'' head for each task.
 The conv head is defined as follows:

-At the largest scale, RADIO-AMP-H is extremely competitive with DINOv2-g at half the parameters.
-At the ViT-B and ViT-L scale, RADIO-AMP is the closest to DINOv2 of the same size of any of the current agglomerative models.
+At the largest scale, RADIOv2.5-H is extremely competitive with DINOv2-g at half the parameters.
+At the ViT-B and ViT-L scale, RADIOv2.5 is the closest to DINOv2 of the same size of any of the current agglomerative models.
 We train with a learning rate of $1e-3$, and use a weight of $1$ for all tasks.
 We purposefully don't tune any hyperparameters.